 Granite Stone Basics

 Granite forms beneath the Earth’s surface as molten rock or magma cools.
 In the case of granite, the cooling magma crystallizes in layers made up mostly of quartz and a mineral called feldspar.
-As the stone crystallizes, the other minerals present give the stone it’s color and patterns.
+As the stone crystallizes, the other minerals present give the stone its color and patterns.
 For example, potassium feldspar will give granite a pink color, while amphibole will give it a black or green color.
-As minerals get trapped in and around the main crystal formation of the rock, it creates grains create the speckled look common to granite.
+As minerals get trapped in and around the main crystal formation of the rock, it creates grains to create the speckled look common to granite.
 The same process can also form the mineral veins that make more expensive granite popular.